Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • Adequate healthy fats – your body needs fat to produce hormones

-• Fiber – supports estrogen metabolism
+• Fiber – supports oestrogen metabolism

-• Cruciferous vegetables – support estrogen detoxification
+• Cruciferous vegetables – support oestrogen detoxification

 Addressing Underlying Health Conditions

-This is crucial: if you have PCOS, endometriosis, thyroid dysfunction, or other hormone-related conditions, addressing these directly may improve your fertility outcomes—regardless of age.
+This is crucial: if you have PCOS, endometriosis, thyroid dysfunction, or other hormone-related conditions, addressing these directly may improve your fertility outcomes, regardless of age.

 For PCOS: